baburerdem/Api-TRACE/README.md

 	- writexl

 2. Update the following variables with appropriate values:
-	- "FileName" : Output file of the Shocked Bee Detector (Python code), named as {ExperimentVideoName_Shock.txt}_Shock.txt
+	- `FileName` : Output file of the Shocked Bee Detector (Python code), named as {ExperimentVideoName_Shock.txt}_Shock.txt
-	- "Treatment", "Dose", "Unit", "Replicate" and "Phase" : Metadata of the experiment.
+	- `Treatment`, `Dose`, `Unit`, `Replicate` and `Phase` : Metadata of the experiment.
-	- "fps" : fps of the experiment video
+	- `fps` : fps of the experiment video
-	- "SamplingRate" : Downsample the data.
+	- `SamplingRate` : Downsample the data.
 Data points in the plots are determined according to this variable.

 3. Run the R script.

 Files:
 - {ExperimentVideoName}_Shock.txt : Input data, which is created by Shocked Bee Detector (Python code), indicating whether bees are shocked or not.
 - {ExperimentVideoName}_data.xlsx : The output .xlsx file containing shock duration for each bee.
 - {ExperimentVideoName}_IndividualsProfiles.jpg : Learning curves of each individual.
 - {ExperimentVideoName}_ShockPlot.jpg : Group learning curve plot.

 Note:
 - Make sure to replace {FileName} with the actual name of your data file.

 For further inquiries or assistance, please contact Babur Erdem (author of the script) at ebabur@metu.edu.tr.